stac-api-extensions/children/README.md

 While the `child` link relation already allows for describing these relationships, this scheme requires a client to retrieve each resource URL to find any information about the children (e.g., title, description), which can cause significant performance issues in user-facing applications.
-Implementers may choose to to return only a subset of fields for each Catalog or Collection, but the objects must still be valid Catalogs and Collections.
+Implementers may choose to return only a subset of fields for each Catalog or Collection, but the objects must still be valid Catalogs and Collections.

 ## Link Relations